The Marquesas Islands are a group of islands that are one of the most remote in the world.

 Each bone had a specifically shaped tip depending on the type of the tattoo, which is interesting because instead of just one comb there were different sized tools for each new line.

-Today, tattooing is still done on the Marquesas islands, however, it is more likely to see a Marquesan using a tattoo gun than a bone tool.
+Today, tattooing is still done on the Marquesas islands, however, it is more likely to see a Marquesan using a tattoo machine than a bone tool.

 Getting a tattoo for a Marquesan traditionally wasn’t as simple as sitting down for a few hours and having one done.